projectara/greybus-spec/source/special.rst

     The AP Module uses this operation to request the SVC to send the authoritative frame-time at each TIME_SYNC strobe.

+.. c:function:: int interface_eject(u8 intf_id);

+    The AP Module uses this operation to request the SVC to perform the necessary action to eject an interface associated with the given interface id.

 Greybus SVC Operations
 ^^^^^^^^^^^^^^^^^^^^^^